Robinlovelace/dd-paper/README.md

 <div id="ref-martinez_new_2013" class="csl-entry">

-Mart’ınez, L. Miguel, and Jos’e Manuel Viegas.
+Martínez, L. Miguel, and José Manuel Viegas.
 2013.
 “A New Approach to Modelling Distance-Decay Functions for Accessibility Assessment in Transport Studies.” *Journal of Transport Geography* 26: 87–96.
 <https://doi.org/10.1016/j.jtrangeo.2012.08.018>.